sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_01.rst

 .. [#]
-   My apologies to anyone who actually believes in this stuff, but on my reading of the literature on ESP it is just not reasonable to think thit is real.
+   My apologies to anyone who actually believes in this stuff, but on my reading of the literature on ESP it is just not reasonable to think this is real.
 To be fair, though, some of the studies are rigorously designed, so it is actually an interesting area for thinking about psychological research design.
 And of course it is a free country so you can spend your own time and effort proving me wrong if you like,